 There are no houses anywhere near that spot, so clearly this kitten had been intentionally abandoned there.
 He was filthy, covered with fleas, had a distended belly indicating worms and malnutrition, as well as a head cold; he couldn’t breath through his nose and wheezed so loudly I had to resist the temptation to call him Darth Vader.
 He also purred non-stop, so happy to have been rescued.
 I took him home and the next day took him to the vet.
 He was de-flea’d and de-wormed and the vet gave me nose drops for his head cold.
 He weighed just 1.7 pounds!

 The first name I gave him was Shadow because he followed me around like one.
 Unfortunately, I wasn’t able to give Shadow his nose drops because they apparently burned and he literally turned summersaults when I tried.
-But I gave him energy healing every day and within a week the head cold cleared up and he started playing.
+But I gave him spiritual healing every day and within a week the head cold cleared up and he started playing.

-My original intention was to get him healthy and find him a home but, with the help of animal healing, my two adult cats accepted him and he is now a full-fledged member of our household.
+My original intention was to get him healthy and find him a home but, with the help of energy healing, my two adult cats accepted him and he is now a full-fledged member of our household.
 Five months after finding him, his permanent name became Paddy and he’d grown from a tiny 1.7 pounds to over 10 pounds!

-Treating a miniature horse’s cough
+|Treating a miniature horse’s cough|

 Jenny is a five year old miniature horse who’s had a chronic cough since she came to live with her human companion, Susan, in June 2005.
 The cough got significantly worse in the winter months and Jenny got a daily antihistamine and, when the cough was very bad, a five-day course of steroids.
-Susan contacted me in January 2007 in the hopes that, with energy healing, Jenny could go longer between her bad bouts and, therefore, avoid the steroids.
+Susan contacted me in January 2007 in the hopes that, with spiritual healing, Jenny could go longer between her bad bouts and, therefore, avoid the steroids.

 I started by giving Jenny 30-minute sessions for four days in a row, and then tapered down to three times a week for two weeks, then twice a week for one week, then weekly.
 Jenny clearly enjoys her sessions; usually dozing off after about 15 minutes and willingly following me into her stall when I arrive to treat her.
 Jenny’s coughing decreased dramatically after the first week of treatment; what used to be a daily occurrence is now only occasional.

 During my work with Jenny I sensed that her coughing was related to emotional issues, and that she may also have been allergic to her bedding material.
 Susan confirmed that before she bought her, Jenny had been shuffled around from barn to barn and, when Jenny gave birth, her foal was taken away from her rather early.
 During my sessions I always use affirmations and I reassured Jenny that she was loved and had found her forever home.
 Horses are very sensitive to their environments, and can experience emotional pain and stress just as humans can.
-Fortunately, that sensitivity makes them very open to energy healing and emotional blockages are easily released.
+Fortunately, that sensitivity makes them very open to spiritual healing and emotional blockages are easily released.
 Animal healing also strengthens the immune system, enabling both animals and humans to cope better with any allergies.
 Susan experimented with different bedding, as well as consulting with an allergist, and today Jenny’s cough has been eliminated completely.